A Framework for Characterising the Value of Information in Hidden Markov Models: Value of Information Formulation

 for all admissible $A$.
 Hence, the initial samples $\{X_{t_i}\}$ are invisible at the receiver.
 In this case, we have

 and

 for $2 \le m \le n$.
-We find that the VoI increases with the length of the time window $m$ and converges when more past observations are used.
+We find that the VoI increases with the number of observations $m$ and converges when more past observations are used.
 Moreover, the VoI in the Markov model can be regarded as the upper bound of the VoI in the hidden Markov model which illustrates that the lack of a direct route to observe $\{X_t\}$ reduces the information value.

 The difference between the VoI in the Markov model and its counterpart in the hidden Markov model can be expressed as

 This reduction can be interpreted as the ``correction'' which captures the VoI gap due to the indirect observation in the hidden Markov model.
 In other words, we can think the VoI for the hidden Markov model as the VoI for the Markov model minus the correction.
 The ``correction'' can be quantified by the mutual information between the current status $X_t$ and the most recent (unobserved) status update $X_{t_n}$ conditioned on the knowledge of a sequence of past observations $\{{Y_{t{'_n}}}, \cdots ,{Y_{t{'_{n - m + 1}}}}\}$.